top of page

 Markéta Janoušková

-In 2022, she was nominated for the prestigious Ursula and Dwight Mamlok Award in the solo category for artists under 35 who are systematically engaged in performing contemporary music.
-She is a member of the Miloslav Kabeláč Foundation.
+In 2022, Markéta Janoušková was nominated for the prestigious Ursula and Dwight Mamlok Award in the solo category for artists under 35 who are systematically engaged in performing contemporary music.
+Alongside with her musical activities, she serves as a member of the Miloslav Kabeláč Foundation.

-Markéta plays the violin of H. Lockey Hill kindly borrowed from a private collection.
+Markéta Janoušková plays the violin of H. Lockey Hill, kindly borrowed from a private

 bottom of page